 VBOX Setup Software

-- Ensure VBOX unit is powered.
+- Make sure that the VBOX unit is powered.

-- Connect the VBOX unit to a computer using the supplied loom, and connect the serial plug labelled Config to the computer's serial port, this can be done via a serial > USB converter if required.
+- Connect the VBOX unit to a computer with the supplied loom, and connect the serial plug labelled Config to the computer's serial port, this can be done via a serial > USB converter if required.

 - Open VBOX Setup and connect to the VBOX unit by selecting the correct COM Port.